Steven-Grevera/ENC4265/Quick_Start_Guide.md

 ![#1](https://github.com/user-attachments/assets/994f4444-81ce-42f6-b611-80f3aa3e43bf)

+*Figure ?.
+Image of the user being presented with the Startup Repair screen.
+Circling "Advanced Options" to show what should be clicked.
+(Image From: [https://www.tenforums.com/attachments/tutorials/259099d1576354505-boot-advanced-startup-options-windows-10-a-3-startup_options.jpg](https://github.com/user-attachments/assets/994f4444-81ce-42f6-b611-80f3aa3e43bf))*

 5: You should now be presented with the “Advanced Startup” screen.
 Click on the “Troubleshoot” option.

 ![#3](https://github.com/user-attachments/assets/2c68d345-805d-4ddb-8dfd-37576b07c176)

+*Figure ?.
+Image of the user being presented with the Advanced Startup screen.
+Circling Troubleshoot with red to indicate it must be clicked.
+(Image From: https://www.tenforums.com/attachments/tutorials/259099d1576354505-boot-advanced-startup-options-windows-10-a-3-startup_options.jpg)*

 6: Click on Startup Settings.

 ![#4](https://github.com/user-attachments/assets/f1302d87-1080-461f-9e7b-159c2849086b)

+*Figure ?.
+Image of the user being presented with the next screen and being prompted to click on Startup Settings as it's circled with red.
+(Image From: https://ms.codes/cdn/shop/articles/b6f591d9-227c-8ef1-80bc-5139e82b62ac.png?v=1709223211)*

 7: Click on “Restart” as it pops up.